neelakansha85/site-setup-wizard/readme.txt

 Please check https://github.com/neelakansha85/nsd-site-setup-wizard for more documentation for now.

 == Changelog ==
+= 1.2.6 =
+* Fixed finding plugins default data when Pretty Plugins is enabled but does not override Plugin's default name.

 = 1.2.5 =
 * Fixed notices coming on Step4.php when WPMU Pretty Plugins is enabled but does not have any plugins categorized.